Is It Necessary to Remove All Four Wisdom Teeth?

 Assessing the Risks of Keeping Wisdom Teeth

-Can wisdom teeth be retained without causing issues?
+When wisdom teeth can be retained

 Risk Description Prevention